dotnet/docs-maui/docs/user-interface/controls/tableview.md

 - `TextColor`, of type <xref:Microsoft.Maui.Graphics.Color>, represents the color of the primary text.
 - `Detail`, of type `string`, defines the secondary text to be displayed.
 - `DetailColor`, of type <xref:Microsoft.Maui.Graphics.Color>, indicates the color of the secondary text.
-- `Command`, of type `ICommand`, defines the command that's executed when the cell is tapped.
+- `Command`, of type <xref:System.Windows.Input.ICommand>, defines the command that's executed when the cell is tapped.
 - `CommandParameter`, of type `object`, represents the parameter that's passed to the command.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.